contagon/handbook/handbook/5-general-and-area-leadership.md

 Others may attend part or all of the meetings when needed and when invited by the Area Seventy.
 Area Seventies consider distance, family circumstances, and travel when making these invitations.

 The purpose of coordinating council meetings is to help stake, mission, and temple presidents exercise priesthood keys in unity.
-Together they counsel about and coordinate efforts to help members in their responsibilities for the work of salvation and exaltation.
+Together they counsel about and coordinate efforts to help members in their responsibilities to participate in God’s work of salvation and exaltation.

-The Area Seventy convenes a coordinating council meeting soon after each quarterly area council meeting.
+The Area Seventy convenes a coordinating council meeting soon after each quarterly area council meeting (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meeting)).
 Additional meetings may be held when needed.

-The Area Seventy directs the meetings and facilitates the discussion.
-All who attend counsel together as equal participants.

-In these meetings, participants:

-* Seek revelation about how best to implement the teachings and direction of the First Presidency, Quorum of the Twelve Apostles, and Area Presidency.
-* Coordinate the work of salvation and exaltation.
-* Counsel together about the temporal and spiritual welfare of members and how to help them become true followers of Jesus Christ.
-* Instruct and edify one another.
-* Coordinate multistake matters.
-These matters may include activities (see [20.3.3](20-activities.md#2033-multistake-and-area-activities)), efforts to build self-reliance and give community service (see [22.10.1](22-providing-for-temporal-needs.md#22101-ao-resources-coordinated-by-the-stake)), emergency response efforts (see [22.9.1.3](22-providing-for-temporal-needs.md#22913-respond-to-emergencies)), and finances and audits (see [34.7](34-finances-and-audits.md#347-audits)).

 ### 5.2.5 Area Callings